mbeddr/mps-platform-docs/src/doc/docs/patterns/user_experience.md

 > - Use safe, secure, probable defaults.
 If a setting has a value that applies to most users in most circumstances, and that setting is both safe and secure, use it as the default value.
 Make users specify values only when necessary.

 > - Use constraints.
-If there are many ways to perform a task, but only some are correct, constrain the task to those correct ways.
+If many ways to perform a task exist, but only some are correct, constrain the task to those correct ways.
 Users should not be allowed to make readily preventable mistakes.

 [Window UX Top Violations](https://docs.microsoft.com/en-us/windows/win32/uxguide/top-violations):

 > - Use ordinary, conversational terms when you can.
 Focus on the user goals, not technology.
 This is especially effective if you are explaining a complex technical concept or action.
-Imagine yourself looking over the user's shoulder and explaining how to accomplish the task.
+Imagine yourself looking over the user's shoulder and explaining how to do the task.
 IN CONFLICT WITH Domain

 > - Be polite, supportive, and encouraging.
 The user should never feel condescended to, blamed, or intimidated.